innogames/slack-bot/readme.md

 ```

 ### Jenkins jobs
-To be able to start a job, the job and it's parameters have to be defined in the config.
+To be able to start a job, the job and its parameters have to be defined in the config.

 A job without any parameter looks very simple:
 ```yaml